changhc/blog/_posts/2021-08-10-lyon-restaurants.md

 #### Entrée: Soupe à l'oignon

-I didn't know what an authentic onion soup tasted like, but for this I found it a bit plain, just savouriness mainly.
+I didn't know what an authentic onion soup tasted like, but for this I found it a bit monotonous, just savouriness mainly.
 Grated cheese was also just ordinary.

 <figure>
 	<img src="{{ "/assets/img/lyon-restaurant/soupe_a_loignon.jpg" | prepend: site.url }}" width="600px" alt="">